node-schedule/node-schedule/README.md

 ### Overview

-Node Schedule is for time-based scheduling, not interval-based scheduling.
+Just like it's parent library, Node Schedule RRule is for time-based scheduling, not interval-based scheduling.
 While you can easily bend it to your will, if you only want to do something like "run this function every 5 minutes", you'll find `setInterval` much easier to use, and far more appropriate.
-But if you want to, say, "run this function at the :20 and :50 of every hour on the third Tuesday of every month," you'll find that Node Schedule suits your needs better.
-Additionally, Node Schedule has Windows support unlike true cron since the node runtime is now fully supported.
+But if you want to, say, "run this function at the :20 and :50 of every hour on the third Tuesday of every month," you'll find that Node Schedule RRule suits your needs better.

-Note that Node Schedule is designed for in-process scheduling, i.e. scheduled jobs will only fire as long as your script is running, and the schedule will disappear when execution completes.
-If you need to schedule jobs that will persist even when your script _isn't_ running, consider using actual [cron].

 ### Jobs and Scheduling

-Every scheduled job in Node Schedule is represented by a `Job` object.
+Every scheduled job in Node Schedule RRule is represented by a `Job` object.
 You can create jobs manually, then execute the `schedule()` method to apply a schedule, or use the convenience function `scheduleJob()` as demonstrated below.